 DynamoDB vs MongoDB vs Cassandra for Fast Growing Geo-Distributed Apps

 Amazon DynamoDB is a popular NoSQL database choice for mid-to-large enterprises.
 In this post, we look beyond Amazon’s marketing claims to explore how well DynamoDB satisfies the core technical requirements of fast growing geo-distributed apps with low latency reads, a common use case found in today’s enterprises.
 We examine the development, operational and financial consequences of working around the limitations of DynamoDB when attempting to “force-fit” for this use case.
-Finally, we compare and contrast alternatives such as MongoDB, Apache Cassandra and YugaByte DB, a Cassandra & Redis compatible cloud native database.
+Finally, we compare and contrast alternatives such as MongoDB, Apache Cassandra and YugaByte DB, a high-performance, cloud native, distributed SQL database.

 Our post 11 Things You Wish You Knew Before Starting with DynamoDB analyzes DynamoDB strengths and weaknesses in depth.
 For this post, we use the DynamoDB home page to review some of the basics.